Chapter 1:

 “It’s real,” Sakura said.

 “Ah.”
 Aoko tried to exchange judgmental glances with Yukimura again, but he’d lifted his scarf to his nose and hunched over his phone.
 Translation: you started this, you solve it.
-She visibly grimaced.
+She grimaced.
 “So I just… sign?”

-But to Sakura Hisui, a leer might as well be a wave.
-“You especially should sign,” she said.
-To the ether, perhaps.
-“Ishida.”
-Never mind, she was talking to me.
-Fuck.
-She passively-aggressively slammed the paper on the table before me.
+But to Sakura Hisui, a leer might as well have been a wave.
+“You especially should sign, Ishida,” she said.
+After I ignored her, she slammed the paper on the table before me.
 “Sign.”
+She also handed me one of the glitter pens Aoko had been using.

 I almost dropped it when Yukimura asked, “Are you seriously signing that?” but then I realized he was talking to Aoko.